 To leave these books on the shelf means that we miss out on vital insights into our society’s history, facilitating understanding of where we have come from, where we are now and where we might head to.

-In creating the annual A Town Explores A Book festival in 2017, artistic director Gail Borrow was inspired to explore British heritage writing with community partners through creative, inclusive community art projects running November – March and the Schools ‘8 Ways to Connect’ engagement programme delivered January – March, turning the volume up on voices not commonly foregrounded in literary platforms.
-The resulting multi-site festival of creative responses to the book choice is open to the public in the April school spring holiday with companying workshops and interactive forums.
+In creating the annual A Town Explores A Book festival in 2017, originator of the festival Gail Borrow was inspired to explore British heritage writing with community partners through creative, inclusive community art projects running November – March and the Schools ‘8 Ways to Connect’ engagement programme delivered January – March.

 Fifteen #ATownExploresABook schools ensure that over 3000 children now take part in a festival project and the writing competition.
-This festival community is growing all the time, supported through the ‘8 Ways to Connect’ programme.
-View the resources that they explored in the 2023 festival here.
+Read about our schools strand.